lucidrains/imagen-pytorch/README.md

 - [ ] cleanup self conditioning to be extracted at imagen instantiation
 - [ ] make sure eventual dreambooth works with imagen-video
 - [ ] add framerate conditioning for video diffusion
-- [ ] imagen-video : allow for conditioning on preceding (and possibly future) frames of videos. ignore time should not be allowed in that scenario
+- [ ] make sure to automatically take care of temporal down/upsampling for conditioning video frames, but allow for an option to turn it off
+- [ ] make sure one can simulataneously condition on video frames as a prompt, as well as some conditioning image across all frames

 ## Citations